Apple's Secret Augmented and Virtual Reality Project

 Apple said to be working on multiple virtual and augmented reality headset prototypes as engineers search for the "most compelling application" for such a device, and current rumors indicate that Apple's first product will be an augmented/virtual reality headset and/or glasses.

-According to The Information, Apple is working on two AR projects that include an augmented reality headset set to be released in 2022 followed by a sleeker pair of augmented reality glasses coming in 2023.
+Apple is rumored to be working on at least two AR projects that include an augmented reality headset set to be released in right around 2022 followed by a sleeker pair of augmented reality glasses coming in 2023.
 Many rumors have focused solely on the glasses, however, leading to some confusion about Apple's plans, but it appears the headset will be the first product launched.

 The headset is rumored to be similar to Facebook's Oculus Quest virtual reality headset, but with a sleeker design that uses fabrics and lightweight materials to ensure the headset is comfortable.

-It's said to feature an high-resolution display and cameras that will let users "read small type" and "see other people standing in front of and behind virtual objects."
+It's said to feature two high-resolution 8K displays and eye-detecting cameras that will let users "read small type" and "see other people standing in front of and behind virtual objects."
 The headset will be able to map surfaces, edges, and dimensions of rooms with "greater accuracy than existing devices on the market."
 It will have a more advanced display and a chip that's even faster than the M1 processor in 2020 Macs.

 Many of the initial rumors suggested the headset would be an AR headset, but Bloomberg in January 2021 said that it would be a virtual reality headset positioned as a "pricey, niche precursor" to a more ambitious augmented reality project.

 Augmented reality functionality for the headset is "more limited," and while a release is planned for 2022, Apple is said to have hit several development hurdles and has "conservative" sales estimates for the device.
 Apple expects to sell approximately 180,000 units, which is on par with pricier devices like the Mac Pro.
 The headset is expected to be much more expensive than headsets from other companies, and The Information says that Apple has discussed pricing the headset at around $3,000.

 The initial design included a fan and powerful processors, resulting in a device that was too heavy.
 Apple allegedly decided to bring the headset closer to the face to cut down on size.
 Users will not be able to wear glasses while using the headset, so Apple has created a system where custom prescription lenses can be inserted over the VR screens.

-Prior rumors have suggested that Apple is working on a powerful AR/VR headset that's not quite like anything else on the market.
-It is said to feature an 8K display for each eye that would be untethered from either a computer or a smartphone, and it would work with both virtual and augmented reality applications.
+Prior rumors from CNET in 2018 suggested that Apple was working on a powerful AR/VR headset with an 8K display for each eye that would be untethered from either a computer or a smartphone, and it would work with both virtual and augmented reality applications.

-Rather than relying on a connection to a smartphone or a computer, the headset would connect to a "dedicated box" using a high-speed short-range wireless technology called 60GHz WiGig.
+Rather than relying on a connection to a smartphone or a computer, the headset CNET described would connect to a "dedicated box" using a high-speed short-range wireless technology called 60GHz WiGig.
 The box would be powered by a custom 5-nanometer Apple processor that's "more powerful than anything currently available."
 The box apparently resembles a PC tower, but it "won't be an actual Mac computer."
-To use the headset, users will not need to install special cameras in a room to detect their location as with some available VR headsets.
-All of the technology will be built into the headset and the box.
-This box-like design was the subject of early rumors and may be a prototype that has since been abandoned for the sleeker version that Bloomberg has described.
+This box-like design was the subject of early rumors and may be a prototype that has since been abandoned for the sleeker version that rumors now describe.